 Sepsis initiated by gram-negative bacteria is often accompanied by acute kidney injury (AKI).
 Development of AKI during sepsis is associated with a higher incidence of mortality, increased morbidity, and often results in multiple organ damage.
 Currently, no effective treatment is available for preventing life-threatening septic AKI, due to a general lack of mechanistic relationships between the inflammatory response, inflammatory signaling pathways, and end-organ failure.
 Therefore, clearer understanding of the cellular and molecular mechanisms of the processes involved in the development of septic AKI will facilitate in uncovering new therapeutic approaches.

-The goal of the current study is to determine the role of components of hemostasis in the progression of septic AKI by utilizing in vivo, in vitro and cell-based techniques.
-We are currently focusing on the plasminogen activator inhibitor-1 (PAI-1), because elevated levels of PAI-1 have been observed in patients with severe sepsis, and are commonly associated with unfavorable outcomes and increased mortality, while the reduction of PAI-1 levels is associated with improved survival in patients.
-We are utilizing a LPS-induced model of endotoxemia in wild-type (WT), PAI-1 deficient (PAI-1-/-) mice, and mice expressing a mutant PAI-1 with significantly diminished vitronectin binding capacity (PAI-1R101A/Q123K) in order to gain insights into the role of PAI-1 in response to septic AKI.
+The goal of the W.M.
+Keck Center's current study is to determine the role of components of hemostasis in the progression of septic AKI by utilizing in vivo, in vitro and cell-based techniques.
+Researchers are currently focusing on the plasminogen activator inhibitor-1 (PAI-1), because elevated levels of PAI-1 have been observed in patients with severe sepsis, and are commonly associated with unfavorable outcomes and increased mortality, while the reduction of PAI-1 levels is associated with improved survival in patients.
+The team is utilizing a LPS-induced model of endotoxemia in wild-type (WT), PAI-1 deficient (PAI-1-/-) mice, and mice expressing a mutant PAI-1 with significantly diminished vitronectin binding capacity (PAI-1R101A/Q123K) in order to gain insights into the role of PAI-1 in response to septic AKI.